 Anyone with a well-stocked kitchen can agree: Nonstick pans are an essential.
 You can’t make a perfect omelet or fluffy pancakes without one.
-It’s not all about brunch, either—they’re are also well-suited for cooking delicate fish and making crepes.
+It’s not all about brunch, either—they’re also well-suited for cooking delicate fish and making crepes.

 But wait: Can’t nonstick pans cause cancer?

-Yep, we’ve all seen the press about cancer-causing nonstick coatings.
+We’ve all seen the press about cancer-causing nonstick coatings.
 But the good news is that most pans aren’t made with perfluorooctanoic acid (PFOA) anymore.
 In fact, you’ll find the words “PFOA-free” on almost every nonstick pan—so look for that!
 (More on coatings later.)

 Knowing that there’s a lot to consider, we broke down the differences between nonstick pans to help you choose the right set.
+Here’s your go-to nonstick pan buying guide:

 What to Consider Before Buying a Nonstick Pan